aearly1/Team-2/README.md

 NOTES (PLEASE READ VERRRRRRRRRRYYYYYY IMPORTANT!!!!!!!!!!!!!!!!):
 "requestID" is the object ID assigned by mongoose when the request object was created and placed in the request collection.
 It represents the object id of the request that the course coordinator wants to accept/reject.

-THE REQUESTID WILL DIFFER EVERYTIME YOU SEE THE DATABASE.
+THE REQUESTID WILL DIFFER EVERYTIME YOU SEED THE DATABASE.
 THERE IT WONT ALWAYS BE "5fdf4da964feaf10444d8c26".
 CHECK THE DATABASE FOR THE CORRECT REQUEST ID.
 ---------------------------------------------------------------------------------

 Functionality: Add course slot(s) in his/her course